Alberto Arakaki

-Alberto Arakaki (born May 14, 1972) is a Brazilian professional vert skater.
-Arakaki started skating when he was 6 in 1978, met aggressive inline skating at age 20 (1995) and turned professional in 1996.
-Arakaki has won many competitions in his vert skating career.
+Alberto Arakaki AKA japa (born May 14, 1972) is a Brazilian professional vert skater.
+Japa started quad skating when he was 6 in 1978, practiced skateboarding until was 15, and went to bmx flatland from 15 to 18 years old.
+Them met aggressive inline skating at age 20 (1995) and turned professional in 1996.
+Japa has won many competitions in his vert skating career.